pharo-mooc/AdvancedOODesignWithTDD/GlobalResources.md

-# Resources to learn from
+# Some Resources to learn from

 - Slides and Videos [https://rmod-files.lille.inria.fr/DesignCoffeeClub/2023-Miage/]